8.5. Rehabilitation

 To see more of this prison, visit https://www.easternstate.org/.

 Reformatories were another example of how rehabilitation was viewed in the past.
-The reform movement tried to rehabilitate the offender through more humane treatment, to include basic education, religious services, work experience, and general reform efforts.
-This was done in an effort to reform individuals, thus allowing them to come back to society.
+The reform movement tried to rehabilitate the offender through more humane treatment, including basic education, religious services, work experience, and general reform efforts.
+This was done to reform individuals, thus allowing them to come back to society.
 The Elmira Reformatory was one of the earliest efforts of the reform ideal, and many prisons built in the United States were based on this prison.
 Below is a picture of Elmira.

 Elmira Reformatory

 Other attempts at rehabilitation included more medical approaches.
 In the past, offenders were viewed as sick, and in need of medical cures.
 This medical approach, while greatly reduced, is still used in some areas today.
 For example, the chemical castration of certain offenders does still occur.
-For example HB 2543, in Oklahoma, in September of 2018, focuses on the mandated use of medroxyprogesterone acetate as a treatment, and is required before appropriate release of convicted sex offenders.
+For example, HB 2543, in Oklahoma, in September of 2018, focuses on the mandated use of medroxyprogesterone acetate as a treatment and is required before the appropriate release of convicted sex offenders.

 Understanding Risk and Needs in Rehabilitation

-Today’s rehabilitative efforts do still carry punishment and societal protection as goals, but the focus of rehabilitation is on the changing of offenders behaviors so that they are not committing crimes in the future.
-This is done by understanding what are the items that make offenders at risk for offending.
+Today’s rehabilitative efforts still carry punishment and societal protection as goals, but the focus of rehabilitation is on changing offenders’ behaviors so that they do not commit crimes in the future.
+This is done by understanding what are the items that put offenders at risk for offending.
 Additionally, based on the levels of risk items, some offenders are at higher risk for offending than other offenders.
 This includes items like prior criminal history, antisocial attitudes, antisocial (pro-criminal) friends, a lack of education, family or marital problems, a lack of job stability, substance abuse, and personality characteristics (mental health and antisocial personality).
-Collectively these are considered as risk factors for offending (re-offending).
+Collectively these are considered risk factors for offending (re-offending).
 While we can change the number of priors someone already has, all of these other items can be addressed.
 These are considered as criminogenic needs.
 Criminogenic needs are items that when changed, can lower an individual’s risk of offending.
-This is a core component of Paul Gendreau’s (1996) principles of effective intervention, and are at the heart of most modern effective rehabilitation programs.
+This is a core component of Paul Gendreau’s (1996) principles of effective intervention and is at the heart of most modern effective rehabilitation programs.
 [2] Additionally, thousands of offenders have been assessed on these items, which has helped to develop evidence-based rehabilitation practices.
 These are efforts that are based on empirical data about offenders.
-When these criminogenic needs are addressed, higher-risk offenders demonstrate positive reductions in their risk to offend.
+When these criminogenic needs are addressed, higher-risk offenders demonstrate positive reductions in their risk of offending.

 1. Martinson, R. (1974).
 What works?
 Questions and answers about prison reform.
 Public Interest 35, 22-54.